vict0rsch/PaperMemory/docs/configuration.md

 :   Choose to open the local PDF file you have in your `Downloads/` (if any) instead of opening the online version of the PDF, when pressing ++enter++ on a paper in your Memory.

-`Download pdfs to PaperMemory's folder in your Downloads to be able to open them instead of re-downloading.`
+`Download pdfs to PaperMemory's folder in your Downloads to be able to open them instead of re-downloading.`{ #paper-memory-store }

 :   Enable the `PaperMemoryStore/` folder in your `Downloads/` to enable PaperMemory to handle local files instead of re-downloading online PDFs every time.